Waiting for Black Friday to get a jump on your Christmas shopping? This guide can help you prepare and avoid the chaos by shopping like a pro.

 Here are eight tips to make sure you get the most out of Black Friday and Cyber Monday:

 Making a list of the things you want to buy is a good place to start your Black Friday splurge.
-This way you know the items you want to research and narrow down the items you really want.
+Keep in mind that it is all too easy to get tempted by bargains on Black Friday or Cyber Monday.
+You can avoid buying things you do not need by making sure you list what you want to buy before the sales start.
 If you're planning to do your Christmas shopping, your list should answer both who you'll buy for and what you plan to spend per person.
+Also think about:

 While making a budget is great, it's only useful if you stick to it.
 Black Friday isn't a day for browsing the shops and buying what strikes your fancy.
 It's a strategic mission that needs to be carried out with military precision.
 If you come across something irresistible that's not on your list, only buy it if you're willing to cut something else off your list.